kanishka-linux/vinanti/README.md

         * session = True/False # Maintain session cookies between requests.
                                # This option will automatically handle setting
-                               # and sending of session cookies.
+                               # and sending of session cookies similar to
+                               # web browser.

         * params = {key: value} #use with GET